Research

 Argues that we should use different standards of proof for different crimes, depending on how serious the crime is.
 (Manuscript)

-Explains issues with the current ‘jury science’ and argues that there is moral imperative to allow study of live jury deliberation.
-(Manuscript)
+Argues that current jury science is unsatisfactory and that there is moral imperative to allow the study of live jury deliberation.
+(Open Access)

 Provides an account of why criminal law should care about the norms of individual epistemology.
 (Open Access Link)